oscarotero/simple-crud/README.md

 $post = $db->posts->selectBy(2);
 $post->getAttribute('language'); //en
 ```
-Only the adapter has the method `setAttribute`, so only it can create/modify attributes.
+Only the SimpleCrud instance has the method `setAttribute`, so only it can create/modify attributes.
+These values are inmutable for the rest.

 Check the commented code to know full API.